 Many people fear that potatoes will make them fat or cause other health problems.
 Are potatoes really such villains?
 Are they any better or worse than bread, rice, or other starchy grains?

-A Half-baked Myth About Potatoes
+Myths About Potatoes

 Potatoes have a bad reputation, in part, because they have a high glycemic index (GI), meaning that their carbohydrates are quickly broken down into sugar, causing blood sugar and insulin levels to rise rapidly.
 This, in turn, increases fat storage and the risk of obesity and diabetes—at least in theory.